 According to records of the arraignment hearing, which CPJ reviewed, the state alleged that Bulaç, Alpay, Alkan, and Ünal wrote articles in Zaman praising FETÖ/PDY and that the newspaper was the group’s media organ.

-The state further alleged that because Ünal and the other Zaman columnists continued writing for the newspaper after its editor-in-chief, Ekrem Dumanlı, was charged in absentia of being "a member of an armed terrorist organization," they remained involved even though they knew the group included armed elements, according to court records.
+The state further alleged that because Ünal and the other Zaman columnists continued writing for the newspaper after its editor-in-chief, Ekrem Dumanlı, was charged in absentia with being "a member of an armed terrorist organization," they remained involved even though they knew the group included armed elements.

 According to the court records, the state also alleged that Bulaç, Alpay, Alkan, and Ünal praised Gülenists on social media, despite what the state described as "strong discourse and public information" that an armed uprising would take place.

 The court judged the journalists to be flight risks and ordered them jailed pending trial.
-Many people have fled in the wake of the government crackdown on suspected Gülenists.
+Many people fled Turkey in the wake of the government crackdown on suspected Gülenists.

 The court did not specify the accusations against the individual journalists but judged their cases collectively, court documents show.

 An Istanbul court in March 2016 ordered the Feza Media Group, which owned Zaman and several other media outlets, placed under trustees appointed by the government.
-The government used emergency powers arrogated after the failed July 15 military coup to order the newspaper closed by decree on July 27, 2016.
+The government used emergency powers arrogated after the failed coup to order the newspaper closed by decree on July 27, 2016.

-According to records of the arraignment hearing, Ünal, then 49, told the court that he retired from Zaman after it was placed under trusteeship, and that he waited for the police to come to his home, which he said showed he had no intention to try to escape should the court grant bail. Ünal told the court he suffers from thyroid problems.
+According to records of the arraignment hearing, Ünal told the court that he retired from Zaman after it was placed under trusteeship, and that he waited for the police to come to his home, which he said showed he had no intention of trying to escape should the court grant bail. Ünal told the court he suffers from thyroid problems.

 His lawyer, İbrahim İpar, told CPJ in 2016 that he was initially unable to obtain the records of Ünal’s testimony to police or prosecutors because of restrictions established by the state of emergency.

-The trial’s first hearing was in Istanbul on September 18, 2017, according to local reports.
+The trial’s first hearing was in Istanbul on September 18, 2017.

 In the indictment, reviewed by CPJ, the prosecution said that the defendants’ journalism, including opinion pieces or their employment by pro-Gülen outlets such as the daily Zaman and Cihan News Agency, is evidence that the journalists were part of the alleged terror group.